 Postal voting is dealt with under Part XIII of the 1992 Act.
 In order to vote in this manner a voter must apply to their local city or county council each year.
 However, once a voter is registered on the postal voters list they will be automatically sent out an application form each year.
 Voters must mark their ballot paper, sign a receipt and seal the envelope provided to case their ballot.
 The envelope is then returned to the returning officer.
 It must be noted however that the ballot issued to postal voters is ‘indistinguishable from’ the ballot used at the polling stations and therefore a blind or visually impaired voter still cannot vote without help.
 The Act states that voters under Part XIII and those deemed to be special voters (those who cannot attend the polling station due to a physical disability or illness) can only vote in the manner set out under the Act.
-According to s.80.4 the provisions of s103 do not apply to a special voter and this means that a special voter does not have the right to request that a companion marks his ballot paper for him
+According to s.80.4 the provisions of s103 do not apply to a special voter and this means that a special voter does not have the right to request that a companion marks his ballot paper for him.

 In 2006, the Department of the Environment, Community and Local Government published the Sectoral Plan under the Disability Act 2005 in order to give effect to the provisions of that Act.
 The plan dealt with accessibility of polling stations, providing information on registering to vote and voting in elections in forms that were accessible to people with disabilities.
 The Plan refers to a large version of the ballot paper being displayed at polling stations however it simply reiterates the law under s103 of the Electoral Act 1992 regarding blind or visually impaired voters.
-Section 4.20.3 discusses the accessibility of electronic voting machines for persons in wheelchairs and persons with visual impairments and notes that ‘the feasibility of providing a facility to allow independent electronic voting by visually impaired voters is being examined.’
+Section 4.20.3 of the 2006 Plan discusses the accessibility of electronic voting machines for persons in wheelchairs and persons with visual impairments and notes that ‘the feasibility of providing a facility to allow independent electronic voting by visually impaired voters is being examined.’
 However, the electronic voting machine scheme was discarded in the years following the publication of the Sectoral Plan, and as such no progress has been achieved to date on allowing independent voting for visually impaired people on electronic voting machines.
-It could be argued that it would have been relatively easy to produce a template that would fit over an electronic voting machine to allow independent voting, or to produce a machine that accommodated visually impaired people. e-voting has been discarded new provisions for visually impaired voters.
+It could be argued that it would have been relatively easy to produce a template that would fit over an electronic voting machine to allow independent voting, or to produce a machine that accommodated visually impaired people.
+However, now that e-voting has been discarded it is even more imperative to develop new provisions for visually impaired voters to ensure they can vote independently.

+C. Current Ireland Policy – Sectoral Plan under the Disability Act